RikkaApps/StorageRedirect-assets/docs/en/About redirect.md

 ### Behavior changes of redirected app

-* Reading and writing files and folders other than _Standard folder_ will be redirected to `/Android/data/<package>/cache/sdcard`
+* Reading and writing files and folders other than _Standard folder_ will be redirected to their own redirected space.

+  Each apps can be set whether its redirected target is in the data folder or the cache folder.
+If its redirected target is not specified, it will be same with the global settings, which default value is **"cache folder"**.

+  - When redirecting to **the data folder** (the path format of data folder is generally `/sdcard/Android/data/<package_name>/sdcard`), redirected files and folders will not be deleted when clearing app cache.
+If you try to uninstall app, redirected space will be cleared.

+  - When redirecting to **the cache folder** (the path format of cache folder is generally `/sdcard/Android/data/<package_name>/cache/sdcard`), redirected files and folders will be deleted when clearing app cache or uninstall app.
+If redirected app put its important data to non-standard folders, you may lose data with cache.

   For example, suppose you have an app named aaa (package: `example.aaa`) that actually writes (or reads) `/sdcard/Android/data/example.aaa/cache/sdcard` when it writes (or reads) `/sdcard/aaa/blbl.txt`, but not the files in _standard folders_.

-* Files written outside the _Standard folder_ are managed by Android system
-  * These files are accounted in storage usage
-  * These files will be removed when clear app cache (or data) from system _App info_

 * To avoid problems on some devices, from version 0.12.0, storage permission of redirected apps will be automatically granted when enabling redirect or start redirect service; from version 0.15.9, storage permission will be automatically granted when app starts